joinpursuit/Pursuit-Core-Web/node/npm_and_modules/README.md

 # 3. Node Modules

-A module in NodeJS is a simple or complex functionality organized into its own file.
+A module in Node.js is a simple or complex functionality organized into its own file.
 It can be a library that does intense math calculations or a library that does cryptography.
 Each module plays its own purpose and role.
 Each module solves unique problems.

 As your node apps start getting bigger and more complex, organizing them starts becoming more important.
 Luckily, `node.js` has a built-in module system that makes it easy to organize large apps and pieces of code into multiple files.
 In node.js, each separate `js` file is essentially a separate module.

 Basically, the module system lets one `.js` file interact with another `.js` file, and do things like share functions, objects, and variables.
 Let's take a look at how it works.

-## Types of NodeJS Modules
+## Types of Node.js Modules

 1. **Core Modules:** These are modules you can import without any special installation.
-It already comes packaged with NodeJS.
+It already comes packaged with Node.js.
 2. **Local Modules:** These are modules you define and create.
 You then can break your project up into modular components and include functionality when needed.
 3. **3rd Party Modules:** These are modules made and published by other developers.
 You install them to your project and utilize them when needed.